 How to Ease Daylight Saving Sleep Loss

-updated October 22, 2024 – Yes, it’s just an hour.
+updated March 5, 2025 – Yes, it’s just an hour.
 But when you’re the parent of a newborn, infant or baby twins, it’s a crucial hour!
-In 2024, we spring forward on March 10 at 2am, so while we lose an hour, babies who used to wake up at 5am now wake up at 6am (yay?)
-BUT on November 3rd, we fall back on sleep and lose an hour.
+In 2025, we spring forward on March 9 at 2am, so while we lose an hour, babies who used to wake up at 5am now wake up at 6am (yay?).
 This post, How to Ease Daylight Saving Sleep Loss contains step by step infant sleep help to help ease the sleep transition.

 Daylight Saving Sleep Tips for Babies – Autumn, the end of Daylight Saving Time